 Vung Tau Ho Chi Minh City, Vietnam Travel Guide

-Vung Tau's identity as a fishing port and a former From the time of french colonization resort shapes its food.
+Vung Tau's identity as a a port for fishing and a former From the time of french colonization resort shapes its food.
 The city's cuisine draws heavily from the fresh bounty of the South China Sea.
 It shares many characteristics with general Southern Vietnamese cuisine, known for its balance of sweet, sour, salty, and spicy elements, often incorporating coconut milk and fresh herbs.

-Begins early, usually from 6:00 AM to 9:00 AM.
-Many locals grab quick street food or a bowl of noodle soup.
+Begins early, usually from 6:A.M.
+TO 9:00 AM.
+Numerous residents grab quick street food or a bowl of noodle soup.

 Around noon, from 11:00 AM to 1:00 PM.